EsupPortail/esup-lecture/Readme.txt

 Prototyping :
 serlet :
+comment cas in web.xml
+mvn jetty:run
+portlet :
-use OfflineFixedUserAuthenticationService as authenticationService in auth.xml comment cas in web.xml mvn jetty:run portlet : use OfflineFixedUserAuthenticationService as authenticationService in auth.xml use ExternalServiceStub as externalService in domain.xml mvn -P portlet2Development package portlet-prototyping:run and go on http://localhost:8080/pluto
+use ExternalServiceStub as externalService in domain.xml mvn -P portlet2Development package portlet-prototyping:run and go on http://localhost:8080/pluto